From Xojo Documentation

 - When painting to a Graphics context (such as in Canvas.Paint), TextColor returns the system Text Color, FillColor returns the system's Window Fill Color and FrameColor now uses the system's Control Color.

-- Labels whose TextColor is set to Solid Black (&c000000) will automatically use the system's Label Color so they automatically match the captions on Checkboxes and Radio buttons and change depending on light/dark mode.
+- The Label control TextColor property defaults to Solid Black (&c000000) and as a result will automatically use the system's Label Color so they automatically match the captions on Checkboxes and Radio buttons and change depending on light/dark mode.

 - If you do not want Xojo to automatically swap these colors for you, instead choose an Off-White or Off-Black color, such as &c00000001 or &cFFFFFF01.
-These will be indistinguishable from Solid Black and Solid White and ignore by Xojo.
+These will be indistinguishable from Solid Black and Solid White and will be ignored by Xojo.

 Methods and Events